 We advise athletes to view the organisational protocol for road races as updated from time to time on the FIDAL website www.fidal.it.

-The registration fee is freely determined by each of the charities.
-Remember that this is not a simple registration fee, but a real donation to a charity project among the many that you can choose to support.
+Bibs for the “Run4Rome Relay” can be purchased through the charities participating in the project (with fee set freely by each of the charities) or directly from the event website.
+In both cases, it is not a simple registration fee, but a real donation to one of the many charitable projects that one can choose to support.

 No, registration and payment must be made in the manner indicated above.